nio-blocks/9dof/README.md

 SparkFun9DOF
 ============

-Read from SparkFun 9 Degrees of Freedom Edison board
+Read from [SparkFun 9 Degrees of Freedom](https://www.sparkfun.com/products/13033) Edison board.

 Sensors are read and a Signal is notified each time a Signal is processed by the block.

+For more info on the LSM9DS0 view the [datasheet](http://www.st.com/web/en/catalog/sense_power/FM89/SC1448/PF258556).
+[This guide](http://stephaniemoyerman.com/?p=81) proved extremely useful for figuring out how to read the sensors over i2c.

 Properties
 ----------